Check For AC Wiring Issues

 When your air's temperature hits the thermostat set point, your AC system should turn off.
 If it doesn't, there may be an issue with the power system in your AC unit.

 Pay attention to the operating behavior of your AC system.
 If your cooling system starts and then stops shortly after, it's short cycling.
-Short cycling is often a result of damaged or faulty AC wires.
+Short cycling is often a result of damaged or faulty AC wires or an oversized system.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.